Blue Margarita

 FAQ

-- I do not have a cocktail shaker, what can I use?
+- What can I use if I do not have a cocktail shaker?

-- Use a mason jar with a tight lid, shake hard with ice, then strain through a fine sieve so you do not get ice chips.
+- Use a mason jar with a tight lid, shake carefully, then strain through a small mesh strainer into your glass.

-- Can I make a frozen blue margarita?
+- Can I turn this into a frozen blue margarita?

 Serving Suggestions